1. What is paclitaxel?

 You may start to feel unwell a few hours after your treatment.
 You’ll be given anti-sickness medication, as tablets or into a vein, before each cycle of chemotherapy.
 You’ll also have some anti-sickness tablets to take home.

-If nausea and vomiting are affecting you, let someone in your treatment team know.
+If nausea and vomiting are affecting you, let your treatment team know.

-Contact your hospital if you have severe vomiting and cannot drink any fluids without vomiting, even if it happens at the weekend or during the night.
+Contact your treatment team or the 24-hour helpline number if you have severe vomiting and cannot drink any fluids without vomiting, even if it happens at the weekend or during the night.

 Skin reactions

-You may develop a rash anywhere on your body or your skin might discolour.
-This could be red and itchy or you may feel flushed.
+You may develop a rash anywhere on your body or your skin might change colour.
+It could be red and itchy or you may feel flushed.
 Your doctor might prescribe medicine to help.

-If you have skin reactions, mention this to your treatment team when you see them next so they can monitor the symptoms.
+If you have skin reactions, mention this to your treatment team so they can monitor the symptoms.

-Some people have a skin reaction called hand-foot syndrome.
-It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas such as the skin on the knees or elbows.
+Some people have a skin reaction called hand-foot syndrome (palmar-plantar erythrodysesthesia).
+It usually affects the palms of the hands and soles of the feet, but you may also have symptoms in other areas like the skin on the knees or elbows.

 Sore mouth